bhdzllr/web-template/README.md

 # Web Template #

-This is my personal template to start a new front-end project and also for learning purpose.
+This is a personal template to start a new front-end project and also for learning purpose.
 The "src" folder holds some examples, the "dist" folder can be used as starting point.